 How long should a thesis introduction be?

 A simple and easy answer to this question is how long you want it to be.
 However, it is not exactly the best answer.
 Yet, it is not incorrect as the length is highly universal.
 Each thesis is unique in its own way.
+Basically, the length of the thesis introduction is about 10% of the whole thesis.
 Also, there are several factors that should be taken into consideration before deciding on a certain length.
 These factors may include the extent of research conducted, the discipline of research (academic or scientific), the topic, issues, and demands of the department.

 One way of determining how long your thesis statement should be is by taking into consideration the guidelines provided by your professor, university, or department for that thesis.
 Look at all the instructions carefully and then write accordingly.